Generic selectors

 5 Star Green Star Interiors rating

+The Star is committed to long term food waste reduction across all of our venues.
 Food waste including preparation, food loss and plate waste has been considered a material concern from the inception of The Star’s first Sustainability Strategy.

 We’ve the ability to influence and reduce food waste through process improvement, training and management practices and recognise the upstream and downstream environmental, social and economic impacts food waste creates.
 We also acknowledge that overtime food waste has increased in its importance to our stakeholders, team members and guests and we are committed to working across our venues and across our industry to reduce food waste generation.